Building a better Lakewood | Learn about our new Welcome Center

 Located near the front entrance | Free and open to the public

-Meet the artist, listen to his story and watch the giant memory mandala take it’s final shape.
+Meet the artist, listen to his story and view the giant memory mandala in its final shape.

 Chairs will be available on a first-come, first serve basis.
 Guests are welcome to bring their own chairs, blankets, or mats to sit on during the talk.

 Sunday, July 30 | 9:00am – noon; 1:30 – 4:30pm

 Make your own memory mandala to honor someone you’ve lost.

 This is a hands-on workshop led by artist Day Schildkret, where you will learn the 7-step Morning Altars process to make beauty out of grief.
 You will explore and forage Lakewood’s grounds to collect leaves, flowers, stones, bark and feathers as creative materials and use the earth as your canvas.
 You will make—and deconstruct—your own memory mandala and learn how you can bring this beautiful ritual into your everyday life.
 Through this mindful practice, you are able to reflect on loss, celebrate life, and transform our grief into beauty.

 Meet the Artist: Day Schildkret

 Day Schildkret is an award-winning author, artist, ritualist, teacher and is internationally known for Morning Altars, which Buzz Feed calls, “a celebration of nature and life.”
 Working for over a decade with individuals, communities and organizations, Day is helping to heal the culture through a meaningful and creative response to change.
 Day is the author of Hello, Goodbye: 75 Rituals for Times of Loss, Celebration and Change (Simon Element/Simon & Schuster) publishing in 2022 as well as, Morning Altars: A 7-Step Practice to Nourish Your Spirit through Nature, Art and Ritual (The Countryman Press/W.W.
 Norton).
 More about Day at morningaltars.com and dayschildkret.com